Install a Minecraft Server on Ubuntu 22.04 VPS (Full 2025 Setup Guide)

 cd ~/minecraft

-Step 4: Download Minecraft Server
+Step 4: Download the Minecraft Server

 wget https://launcher.mojang.com/v1/objects/e3b2d9e4d27b20a83e1ab2cc36a521b9940c0ad8/server.jar -O server.jar

-Step 5: Run the Minecraft Server
+Step 5: Run the Server

 java -Xmx1024M -Xms1024M -jar server.jar nogui